Postgraduate Course: Education for Environmental Citizenship (EDUA11215)

 |Additional Information (Learning and Teaching)

-Please refer to online timetable for course dates.
+This course is delivered over 5 consecutive days.
+Please refer to Online Timetable for course dates.

 |Assessment (Further Info)

 |Additional Information (Assessment)

 ||1 x 4,000 word assignment based on a short narrative inquiry research task

 ||The course is highly interactive and discursive.
 Feedback/forward will be constantly present from peers and tutors.
 Students will receive formative feedback on an assignment plan and formative and summative feedback on their completed assignment.

 On completion of this course, the student will be able to: